FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ```

 The value calculated above is not correct.
 For example, if you are reading this from a computer
-screen, try resizing the width of your browser window: you should see that the image above will
+screen, try changing the width of your browser window: you should see that the image above will
 be automatically resized.
 The resolution of the original image file that your browser has
 downloaded remains the same and what you see on screen is actually a *copy* of the original image
 that your browser has created and scaled to match with this column's width.
 That copy probably
 has a different resolution than the original file does, hence our statement is using wrong
 pixel count and is not true.

-In order to calculate *the resolution of the image that appears on screen*, we need to know the
+In order to calculate *the resolution of an image that appears on screen*, we need to know its
-pixel density of the display itself.
-For example, a modern Apple iPad has 264 pixels per inch (ppi)
+physical size and the pixel density of the display.
+For example, a modern Apple iPad has 264
-([4]) and therefore an image that is 6.4 inches wide should have about 1690 pixels when it is drawn
+pixels per inch (ppi) ([4]) and therefore an image that is 6.4 inches wide should have about
-on iPad's screen.
-That happens to be 666 pixels wider than our original image!
-Where did these
+1690 pixels when it is drawn on iPad's screen.
+That happens to be 666 pixels more than we have
-extra pixels come from?
+in the original image!
+Where did these extra pixels come from?

 ```
 264 ppi * 6.4 in = ~1690 px
+1690 px - 1024 px = +666 px
 ```

-### Screen resolution
+## Screen resolution

 Let us rephrase what we just learned: When an image is captured and saved into a file, the file
 maintains the original *image resolution* ie. the amount of pixels that were captured and stored